Skip to Content

-In Geneva, Siemens will introduce a fully electric city bus that requires about 25 percent less energy compared with diesel- or gas-operated buses.
-At the show, guests can experience the concept for themselves by taking a ride on an electric bus at Wiener Linien, a municipal public transit company in Vienna.
-In addition, Siemens is part of a consortium that will supply 35 six-car metro trains from the Inspiro platform to Warsaw.
-The first trains will be delivered to the customer for testing by the end of May 2013.
-As part of UITP, 1:20 scale models of the trains will be on exhibit in Hall 2 until the end of May.
+In Geneva, Siemens introduced a fully electric city bus that requires about 25 percent less energy compared with diesel- or gas-operated buses.
+At the show, guests could experience the concept for themselves by taking a ride on an electric bus at Wiener Linien, a municipal public transit company in Vienna.
+In addition, Siemens is part of a consortium that supplied 35 six-car metro trains from the Inspiro platform to Warsaw.
+The first trains have been delivered to the customer for testing by the end of May 2013.
+As part of UITP, 1:20 scale models of the trains have been on exhibit until the end of May.

 The Infrastructure & Cities booth at Metropolitan Solutions.